Copenhagen interpretation: Incompleteness and indeterminism

-Einstein was an early and persistent critic of the Copenhagen school.
+Einstein was an early and persistent supporter of objective reality.
 Bohr and Heisenberg advanced the position that no physical property could be understood without an act of measurement, while Einstein refused to accept this.
 Abraham Pais recalled a walk with Einstein when the two discussed quantum mechanics: "Einstein suddenly stopped, turned to me and asked whether I really believed that the moon exists only when I look at it."
 While Einstein did not doubt that quantum mechanics was a correct physical theory in that it gave correct predictions, he maintained that it could not be a complete theory.
 The most famous product of his efforts to argue the incompleteness of quantum theory is the Einstein–Podolsky–Rosen thought experiment, which was intended to show that physical properties like position and momentum have values even if not measured.
 The argument of EPR was not generally persuasive to other physicists.

 Carl Friedrich von Weizsäcker, while participating in a colloquium at Cambridge, denied that the Copenhagen interpretation asserted "What cannot be observed does not exist".
 Instead, he suggested that the Copenhagen interpretation follows the principle "What is observed certainly exists; about what is not observed we are still free to make suitable assumptions.
 We use that freedom to avoid paradoxes."

 Einstein was likewise dissatisfied with the indeterminism of quantum theory.
 Regarding the possibility of randomness in nature, Einstein said that he was "convinced that He [God] does not throw dice."
 Bohr, in response, reputedly said that "it cannot be for us to tell God, how he is to run the world".